5.3 Cattle and bison for temporary stay

 For animals that have been exported to the U.S. for less than 30 days:

-For cattle exported from Canada to the U.S. more than 30 days but less than 60 days before the date of re-importation into Canada, the animal must be accompanied by the following documents:
+For cattle exported from Canada to the U.S. more than 30 days but less than 60 days before the date of return to Canada, the animal must be accompanied by the following documents:

-• Canadian zoosanitary export certificate of a veterinary inspector, or a certificate of a veterinarian endorsed by a veterinary inspector, that clearly identifies the animal and states that it was exported to the U.S.
+• a Canadian Zoosanitary Export Certificate of a veterinary inspector, or a certificate of a veterinarian endorsed by a veterinary inspector, that clearly identifies the animal and states that it was exported to the U.S.

 For more details, the importer must contact his or her Canadian Food Inspection Agency (CFIA) district veterinarian.